Thompson Legacy Farms LLC.

 03

 Harvest: I have found several machines that would work for a one person operation on farm that is only 310 acres.
-Under 50K, a used picker would be more benaficial than a stripper because of the high yield we produce.
-I have opperated a picker and know how to fix any problem on the spot.
-I learned how the machinen works and how to keep it working.
-I've harvested over 4,000 acres with one in 2016.
-This machine is one of the most intracate inventions I've ever come across.
+Under 50K, a used picker would be more benaficial than a stripper because of the high yield.
+Knowing the mechien and how to fix any problem on the spot is important with a cotton picker.
+It has several thousand more moving parts than a stripper has.
+I personaly used one to harvested over 4,000 acres in 2016 pulling over 4.5 bales an acer without clogging and ran smooth.
+This machine is one of the most intricate inventions I've ever come across.
 It is designed so that the cotton boll is extracted from the hull without disrupting the hull or the rest of the plant.
-This process allows the cotton to be harvested with very little to no bark and trash in the cotton.
-Also in comparing the picker to the stripper, the cotton stripper is not cappable of stripping tall and thick cotton as the picker will easily harvest any amount of cotton there is in the field.
+This process allows the cotton to be harvested with very little to no bark and no trash in the cotton.
+Also in comparing the picker to the stripper, the cotton stripper is not capable of stripping tall and thick cotton as the picker will.